xnuter/perf-gauge/examples/haproxy-config.md

 ### Setting up HAProxy

 We need to specify TCP frontend and backend.
-It's important to turn off logging, otherwise it would flood the disk.
+It's important to turn off logging.
+Otherwise, it would flood the disk.
 Also, it should only use cores #2 and #3:

 ```